Links Between Asthma and Headache

 To me, Imitrex is the best headache medicine ever.
 Now I just make sure I have one in my pocket, and that’s all I need to prevent headaches.
 In this way, it is similar to having an albuterol inhaler in my pocket, where just having it prevents asthma.
 Ever work yourself into an asthma attack because you were worried about not having your rescue inhaler?
 That used to happen to me a lot.
 Now, thanks to Advair, this is no longer the case.

-What causes headaches in general?
 What causes migraines?
 What are migraines?
+How are they different from headaches?
 These are all questions I have investigated in recent days.
-I do not want to go into them, as they are all covered by the experts over at migraine.com.
+I do not want to go into them, as they are all covered by the experts over at Migraine.com

 Chlorine from pools does the same thing, only you don’t have to dunk your head to suffer from it’s effects.
 I still take my kids to pools, however.
 Small pools are okay, outdoor pools (like the one at the condo we stayed at in Orlando during spring break) are better.
 But large chlorine infestations that are indoors, like Great Wolf Lodge, can result in a severe sinus irritation, headaches, and even asthma.
 But I digress.
 That’s another idea for another post.

-In fact, according to our own Dr. Green from migraine.com, “Is There A Relationship Between Asthma and Migraine?”, it may even be genetic.7
+In fact, according to our own Dr. Green from Migraine.com, it may even be genetic.7